ace-subido/ace-subido.github.com/src/_posts/2017-05-21-improving-our-wifi-at-home.md

 Almost everyone probably has this simple setup, unless you have a mansion and you need to cover every inch of your house, including your garden and pool.

-So, I open up my terminal and do some tests.
-Initial tests revealed that network between 2 local IP addresses in our network is both slow and experiences packet loss.
-In layman's terms: our wifi coverage and signal throughput generally suck.
+So, I open up terminals and do some `iperf` and `nc` tests.
+Initial results revealed that network between 2 local IP addresses in our network is both slow and experiences packet loss.
+In layman's terms: our wifi coverage and network throughput generally suck.
 Beyond the terminal, it's pretty apparent.
 A LAN game of "Starcraft: Brood War" between 2 laptops connected on the same network via Wifi, to the same router, is pretty laggy.

 So it's time to really improve our WiFi coverage.

 #### What we bought and what we will buy

-From the earlier diagram, "LinkSys Router" and "LinkSys Wifi Repeater" are ours, we bought them at PC Express.
+From the earlier diagram, "Our Wifi Router" and "Our Repeater" we're bought at PC Express.
 The router and repeater we have are very old Linksys models, RE1000 for the Repeater and WRT120 for the router.
 RE1000 was purchased around 2012 and the WRT120N was purchased around 2010.
 We plan to buy new ones, but should be under a specific budget: 8,000PHP for a router, and 8,000PHP for a repeater.
-I know that's sounds a lot, but I'm currently working from home and would need the internet at our house really worked up.
+I know that sounds a lot, but I'm currently working from home and would need the internet at our house really worked up.
 What we plan to buy are the following:

 #### For the router we chose the TP-Link Archer C7 V2